Cryptolens/docs/web-interface/feature-templates.md

 ```
 ["ModuleA", ["ModuleB", ["Submodule 1", "Submodule 2"]], "ModuleC"]
 ```

+Please check out _Examples_ section at the end of this page for more templates.

 ### Assigning features
 Once you have defined the feature template, the page to create a new license key and to edit existing one will have a box that allows you to define them, as shown below.
 The state will be stored in a data object with the name cryptolens_features, which we will cover in the next step.